Is It Really Safe to Eat Food That Has Freezer Burn?

-For those of us who lead busy lives (most everyone), the freezer can be a lifesaver when it comes to prepping food and getting dinner on the table.
-But what about when you pull out that container of mashed potatoes (or even that pint of ice cream you want for a midnight snack) and there’s a layer of dreaded freezer burn?
+For those of us who lead busy lives, freezing food can be a lifesaver when it comes to prepping food and getting dinner on the table.
+But what about when you pull out make-ahead freezer meals you prepped in advance (or even that pint of ice cream you want for a midnight snack) and there’s a layer of dreaded freezer burn?
 We investigate what that icy crust is, when the food is still safe to eat and how to avoid the problem in the future.

 Freezer burn occurs when your food dries out.
 Those ice crystals you see on your bulk pack of chicken or in your frozen leftovers is moisture that escaped from the food and turned into ice on the outside.
 (Here’s how to tell if chicken is bad.)
 It happens for one of two reasons: Either you didn’t store your food properly, or your food has just been in the freezer for a long time.
-(Eventually everything will start to turn to ice if left in there too long!)
+(Eventually, everything will start to turn to ice if left in there too long!)

-But fear not: The sight of freezer burn shouldn’t have you sending the entire contents of your freezer into the trash.
-Because freezer burn is actually completely OK and safe to eat.
-You may not enjoy the taste or dried-out texture it gives your frozen pizza, but it has no impact on the quality of your food (phew!).
+But fear not: The sight of freezer burn shouldn’t have you sending the entire contents of your freezer into the trash, because freezer burn is actually completely OK and safe to eat.
+You may not enjoy the taste or dried-out texture it gives your frozen pizza, but it has no impact on the quality of your food or your health.

 While it may be safe to consume, that crusty layer of ice crystals isn’t exactly what you’re aiming for.
-To prevent it from happening in the future, the No. 1 rule is to make sure you store all your food properly.
+To prevent it from happening in the future, the number one rule to preventing freezer burn is to make sure you store all your food properly.
 That means sealing it in airtight containers (look for plastic and glass that are specifically freezer-safe) or wrapping it tightly with plastic wrap.
 Any air that gets in will speed up freezer burn.
 Check out our list of products to help freeze food, such as a vacuum sealer, reusable freezer bags and portion pods.